Content

 Our Java parser parses all multiline comments (C-style comments and Javadoc comments) as block comments, whether they are Javadocs or not.
 Our Javadoc parser then transforms these block comment ASTs into our Javadoc AST.

-Our Java grammar ignores whitespace in most cases, since Java itself does not care about whitespace; however, whitespace is critical in Javadocs.
+Our Java grammar ignores whitespace and newlines in most cases, since java itself does not care about whitespace; however, whitespace is critical in Javadocs.
 For this reason, our Javadoc AST retains most whitespace that is present in the Javadoc.
-(WS, NEWLINE).
+(Empty TEXT, NEWLINE).

 Tool to print Javadoc tree structure